sahajkedia/sahajkedia/README.md

  # About me

 <p>
-💻 &emsp; I'm passionate about creating engaging user interfaces.   <br />
+💻 &emsp; I'm passionate about creating web applications in both the web2 and web3 worlds.   <br />
-💻 &emsp; I develop practical applications, contribute to team projects, and am always eager to learn new front-end technologies.  <br />
+💻 &emsp; I develop practical applications, contribute to team projects, and am always eager to learn new technologies.  <br />
 💻 &emsp; I enjoy participating in tech meetups and workshops to stay connected with the developer community.  <br />
 💻 &emsp; Exploring new places and cultures enriches my creativity and perspective in my work.  <br />